shredx/shredx.github.io/README.md

 # About

-This repo hosts the webpage of this organisation at [http://shredx.work](http://shredx.work) [pending]
+This repo hosts the webpage of this organisation at [http://shredx.work](http://shredx.work)

 ## Credits